 the type and stage of the lymphoma, and the type of treatment needed to treat the

 - Lung problems

-- Increased chance of growing other cancers
+- Increased chance of having other

 - Increased risk of bleeding